NiceTSY/DRP-Wiki/Wiki files/How to Install - Windows-based.md

 ____
 - **connectionLimit**, is how much-simultaned connections are authorised, do not change it unless you know what you do
 - **host**, is where the database is, so do not change it unless it is not on the same server
+> /!\ If using ZAP-hosting you need to put the name of the server (go to Databases under Tools in the navigation panel), it should look like that `mysql-mariadb-X-XXX.zap-hosting.com`
 - **user**, is the user used for the connexion to MySQL/MariaDB (ndlr the one you created) if you have not made a new one keep root
+> /!\ If using ZAP-hosting you need to put the user given by ZAP (go to Databases under Tools in the navigation panel), it should look like that `zapXXXXXX-X`
 - **password**, is the password of the previous **user**, only add one if you have a password on with this specific **user**
+> /!\ If using ZAP-hosting you need to put the password given by ZAP (go to Databases under Tools in the navigation panel)
 - **database**, is the name of the database where your data is, be sure it is the right name!
+> /!\ If using ZAP-hosting you need to put the database name given by ZAP (go to Databases under Tools in the navigation panel), it should look like that `zapXXXXXX-X`
 ____
 _Do not change those unless you know what you are doing_
 - **devmodeactive**, if the developer mode needs to be activated